 - Parent Connection

 - National Association of Child Contact Centres

 Financial negotiations can put extra stress on the process of separation and disagreements over money are often at the core of relationship disputes.
 If you’re concerned about money issues, speak to your solicitor about the possibility of fixed fee legal services to help you to budget.
 You may also want to contact the Citizen’s Advice Bureau or the Money Advice Service (0300 500 5000) for more advice.

 Relationship counselling can be especially helpful for divorcing couples, even after you’ve made the decision to separate, helping to reduce animosity and foster better understanding between you and your ex as you work through the process.
 Relate (0300 100 1234) offers plenty of advice on divorce and separation as well as free online live chat with a counsellor.

 For more information on separation, divorce, mediation, arbitration and collaborative family law, don’t hesitate to get in touch with the down-to-earth family lawyers at Frances Lindsay & Co.
 We’re here to take the weight off your shoulders and are always happy to talk you through your options with a free, no-obligation consultation.
-Visit www.franceslindsay.co.uk or call 01628 634667.collaborative family law, divorce, mediation
+Visit www.franceslindsay.co.uk or call 01628 634667.Tags: collaborative family law, divorce, mediation